pkgtoolsjs/template-ts/README.md

 A Node.js template with TypeScript and ES Module support.
 It is designed for quickly initializing an empty TypeScript project, with pre-configured support for ESLint for code linting, Rollup for JavaScript bundling, and VSCode debugging.

+It also comes with pre-configured CI/CD workflows based on GitHub Actions, making it suitable for rapid library development or quick prototyping, without the need to set everything up from scratch.

 Projects initialized with this template are recommended to be developed in VSCode.

 ## Features